istrugatskiy/mamklearn/CONTRIBUTING.md

 ## Style Guide

-Mamklearn uses prettier to style its code.
+Mamklearn uses prettier to style its code and eslint to force better code style.
-Use camel_case for all typescript names.
+Use snake_case for all typescript names.
 Prefer types over interfaces whenever possible.
 CSS classess should use dashes.
 Ex: '.hello-world' Legacy server code may not comply with this standard.